WathsalaDewmina/Network-Scanner/README.md

 2. **Install Dependencies:**
     - Ensure you have [pip](https://pypi.org/project/pip/) installed on your machine.
+    - Also make you you have python2 or python3 installed in your device - [python](https://www.python.org/downloads/)
     - Install the required Python module `scapy` using the following command:
         ```sh
         pip3 install scapy